-- Improving identification and delivery of Alcohol Brief Intervention across Primary Care Clusters so that more increased and high-risk drinkers can be referred to specialist alcohol services.
+- Improving identification and delivery of Alcohol Brief Intervention across primary care networks so that more increasing and high-risk drinkers can be referred to specialist alcohol services.

-- Integration of prevention, mental health support and rehab into MSK pathways for improved mental health and quality of life for patients with MSK conditions.
+- Integration of prevention, mental health support and rehab into musculoskeletal (MSK) pathways for improved mental health and quality of life for patients with MSK conditions.

 - Supporting all maternity services deliver an accredited evidence based infant feeding programme.

 - Developing a framework to enable a consistent approach to social prescribing across the system, reducing social isolation and resulting health issues.

 - Implementing the Healthier You Diabetes Prevention Programme so that fewer people develop Type II Diabetes.

 - Large scale roll-out of Making Every Contact Count for front line staff in the NHS as part of the Behaviour Change Development Framework, enabling all staff to achieve an appropriate level of behaviour change skills

 - Identify people at risk of developing heart disease to initiate interventions to reduce this risk.

 - Preventing suicides across Hampshire and Isle of Wight through targeted schemes including primary care, tackling risk factors to suicide, self-harm and bereavement support